Funeral procession for Pelé begins after thousands, including Brazil's president Lula da Silva, visited 24-hour wake - KTVZ

 Tributes from around the world have poured in ever since, with people of all ages flocking to his 24-hour public wake, which began on Monday at Santos’ 16,000-seater stadium, popularly known as “Vila Belmiro.”

-More than 150,000 people, many were wearing Brazil’s iconic yellow jersey, had attended by Tuesday morning, according to Santos.
+More than 230,000 people, many wearing Brazil’s iconic yellow jersey, had attended the wake, according to Santos.

 The doors to the stadium closed with thousands of mourners still in line and people were turned away, according to CNN teams on the ground.